 8 – Blood Flow and Detoxification

-Although the number of clinical studies in this area are limited, there is a strongly held belief in Ayurvedic Medicine that Shilajit helps with improving a range of blood related functions.
+Although the number of clinical studies in this area is limited, there is a strongly held belief in Ayurvedic Medicine that Shilajit benefits the body with improving a range of blood-related functions.

-The general understanding is the the presence of Fulvic Acid allows for nutrients taken in to the body to be better transported to organs and tissue, along with enabling more effective deep tissue penetration.
+The general understanding is the presence of Fulvic Acid allows for nutrients taken into the body to be better transported to organs and tissue, along with enabling more effective deep-tissue penetration.

-As a result of this process there is understood to be a detoxification function where the Fulvic Acid takes up available oxygen which is the carried deeper into the body allowing it to detoxify and heal more effectively.
+As a result of this process, there is understood to be a detoxification function where the Fulvic Acid takes up available oxygen which is carried deeper into the body allowing it to detoxify and heal more effectively.